 I promised I wouldn’t dish out the parenting advice in this little weekly motherhood column because I’m learning and I’ll always be learning.
 No one is a parenting expert, and every child is different.

-Today, though, Emily and I are sharing what’s worked for us personally in terms of maintaining our marriages post Baby.
+Today, though, Emily and I are sharing what’s worked for us personally in terms of maintaining our marriage post Baby.
 Be sure to read her piece!
 I’ve said it countless times and I’ll say it again: Emily and Doug are our parenting role models. :) If you’re looking for a little guidance, they’re our go-to couple!